 There was an energy to that crowbar in my hand.
 I was walking alone, down from a cliff, the mission was simple, and it was to retrieve that crowbar, a five-pound piece of metal.
 When I held it in my hand, I felt violent, and I wished I could use it for good.

 This piece is an excerpt from The Desert, a dirtbag climbing book, by Luke Mehall.
-You can now score a free copy of this book when you subscribe for two years to The Zine.

 New routing had turned me into a madman, a man obsessed.
 I was obsessed with newness, crisp edges, trundling, creative artistic license, cracks that have never seen the touch of a human hand, obsessed with the lines I’d seen that were unclimbed, and I made up my mind that I, or my close friends, had to be the ones to establish them.
 The crowbar was a useful tool for this endeavor: prying loose rocks off gently, or not so gently.